Project Description: Learn how to create a transformed selfie using Computer Grafix and Artist-tac.

 This is a partial list; anything you find in your studio can be incorporated!

 Depending on the resources available there are 2 ways to print your students’ images on the Computer Grafix Film.

-- Have students take selfie then manipulate in photo design app (see partial list on previous page).
-To print multiple images directly from mobile device use a photo layout app to size and repeat images or print several different images.
-Connect to a Wi-Fi connected printer to print images on Computer Grafix Film.
+- Have students take a selfie then manipulate it in the photo design app (see the partial list on the previous page).
+To print multiple images directly from a mobile device use a photo layout app to size and repeat images or print several different images.
+Connect to a Wi-Fi-connected printer to print images on Computer Grafix Film.

 - If you have access to a computer lab with art software, your students can work with Adobe Illustrator or Photoshop to manipulate selfie images even more.

-Once your students have their sheet of printed selfies, it’s time to explore collage art forms.
-I pulled out art papers, and even newspapers, torn journal or sketchbook pages and phone book pages that can be interesting.
+Once your students have their sheets of printed selfies, it’s time to explore collage art forms.
+I pulled out art papers, and even newspapers, torn journal or sketchbook pages, and phone book pages that can be interesting.
 I have found spray paint and pattern stencils are a great way to create interesting art papers.
-If using spray paint, cover tables outside, bring out journal and sketchbook pages, and spray overlapping patterns and colors.
-Now students cut, tear and glue pattern papers onto backing board using appropriate adhesive depending on thickness and texture of paper.
-When adhering papers and collage elements onto transparency paper, I advise using Grafix Artist-tac for lasting bond.
-Remind them their selfie is transparent; things will show through so they may want to leave some parts of the composition more sparse so selfie shows up more.
+If using spray paint, cover tables outside, bring out journal and sketchbook pages and spray overlapping patterns and colors.
+Now students cut, tear and glue pattern papers onto the backing board using appropriate adhesive depending on the thickness and texture of the paper.
+When adhering papers and collage elements onto transparency paper, I advise using Grafix Artist-tac for a lasting bond.
+Remind them their selfie is transparent; things will show through so they may want to leave some parts of the composition more sparse so the selfie shows up more.
 Encourage your students to make at least 3 or 4 pieces so they can experiment with layering and then have the chance to evaluate their finished works.